MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 * Azure App Service

   * The underlying technology that enables containerization is Web App for Containers.
 Azure App Service uses the [Docker][4] container technology to host both built-in images and custom images.
-In this tutorial we use a custom image and the Web App for Containers.
+In this tutorial, we use a custom-built image from Python code and deploy it to Web App for Containers.

   * App Service creates a webhook in the selected registry with the registry as the scope.
-A docker push to any repository in the registry triggers an app restart.
+A push of a new image to any repository in the registry triggers an app restart.

 * Azure Cosmos DB API for MongoDB

   * The API for MongoDB is our NoSQL database acting in which our tutorial sample app stores data.

-  * Access to Cosmos DB resource is via a connection string which can be passed as an environment variable to the containerized app in production.
+  * Access to Cosmos DB resource is via a connection string, which can be passed as an environment variable to the containerized app in production.

 * Azure Container Registry